- Nearing the End of Life

 John, age 47: “I need the morphine to do the things I want to do.
 As long as I lay still in bed, I’m okay – no pain, but I don’t want to spend the rest of my life flat on my back in bed!”

 People with cancer often fear pain more than anything else.
+Having chronic pain can make you feel irritable, sleep poorly, decrease your appetite, and decrease your concentration, among many other things.
 But pain can be well controlled and managed in expert hands.
 It’s important to know that pain does not have to be a part of dying.
-If you have pain, the most important thing you can do is talk to your healthcare or hospice team about it.
+If you have pain, the most important thing you can do is talk to your health care or hospice team about it.
 They should understand that your pain is whatever you say it is.
 You should expect that your pain can and will be controlled.
 You and your team must work together to reduce suffering, relieve pain, and enhance your quality of life.

-Your healthcare team should check in with you often to find out how much pain you are having.
+Your health care team should check in with you often to find out how much pain you are having.
 It’s important to keep them up to date on all changes in your pain and other symptoms.
-They will need you to tell them how well each pain control plan work is working.
+They’ll need you to tell them how well each pain control plan work is working.
 Don’t be discouraged if your medicines must be tweaked a few times to get the best pain control with the fewest side effects.
+You may want to ask your cancer team to refer you to a pain specialist if your doctor can’t control your pain.

 Describe your pain in as much detail as you can, including where it is, what it feels like, how long it lasts, when it started, what makes it better, and what makes it worse.
 Keeping a pain record of all of this may help.
 Often your health care team will ask you to describe your pain using a number from 0 to 10, with 10 being the worst pain you can imagine and 0 being no pain at all.
 Using this pain scale is also a helpful way to describe your response to pain relief measures.
 You can find a Daily Pain Diary and a lot more information on pain control online or call us for free copies.